-Supporting people to maintain independence What people told us • We need to move beyond the mindset of tra
+Supporting people to maintain independence

+What people told us

 - We need to move beyond the mindset of traditional services look at innovative options for support. - We need to be serious about prevention and stopping people reaching crisis.
 We need to expand what's available in the community - and communicate what's available to those that need support. - We need to make sure that services are 'joined-up' and support providers are talking to each other. - We need to make sure we're making the best use of digital technology. - We need to fulfil our commitment to expanding choice and control.
-We need a more effective framework needed around Self-directed Support clarity on supports and criteria. - We need more collaborative working between support providers and with other partners e.g. training, finance, and approaches to recruitment.
+We need a more effective framework needed around Self-directed Support - clarity on supports and criteria. - We need more collaborative working between support providers and with other partners e.g. training, finance, and approaches to recruitment.